fernandezdaniel/alphaES/README.md

 # alphaES

 This is the official repository for Alpha Entropy Search for New Information-based Bayesian Optimization.
-AES generalizes previous state-of-the-art information-based methods for Bayesian Optimization.
+AES generalizes Joint Entropy Search, the former state-of-the-art information-based method for Bayesian Optimization.

 #### Status